What Happens to Excess Solar Power Generated Off-Grid

 You've installed solar panels, reduced your energy bills, and now face an unexpected dilemma - excess solar power piling up like unread emails.
 In Australia, where 32% of homes have rooftop solar (highest globally), this "good problem" causes real headaches.
 But why does surplus energy become problematic?

-What Happens to Unused Solar Power
+What Happens to Solar Power When Batteries Are Full

 A House Using Solar Power Hydro Power and Wind Power